-MNN blogger Robin Shreeves is (lucky her!) headed to Guatemala.
-She hasn't traveled solo for awhile — she'll be part of a group but will get some time off to explore on her own too — and she asked me for some tips for doing so as a woman.
-Here's my advice, garnered from years of experience (I love to explore new places with my boyfriend or family, but solo travel will always be part of my bucket list; you never see as much or meet as many new people as when you are on your own.)
-And honestly, most of this applies to guys, too!
+MNN blogger Robin Shreeves is headed to Guatemala.
+She hasn't traveled solo for awhile — she'll be part of a group but will get some time off to explore on her own, too — and she asked me for some tips for doing so as a woman.
+Here's my advice, garnered from years of experience.
+(I love to explore new places with my boyfriend or family, but solo travel will always be part of my bucket list; you never see as much or meet as many new people as when you are on your own.)
+And most of this applies to guys, too!

 First and foremost, carry yourself with assurance:

 I think your own internal attitude is hugely impactful and more important than anything else.
 Acting afraid or suspicious will lead to people treating you less respectfully.
 Walking tall in sensible shoes, wearing an attractive, but not overly body-conscious outfit (most cultures show more respect for well-dressed, but not flashily dressed people), and conducting yourself with a smile and confident demeanor goes further than anything else.
 Walking and acting like you fit in will make you less interesting — and therefore less of a target.